bogdanmarin/mov.io/README.md

 - [**Troubleshooting**](docs/general/gotchas.md): Solutions to common problems faced by developers.
 ## License

-This project is licensed under the MIT license, Copyright (c) 2018 Maximilian Stoiber.
+This project is licensed under the MIT license, Copyright (c) 2018 Bogdan Marin.
 For more information see `LICENSE.md`.